View all applications from the dashboard

 You’ll also receive notifications when new applications are made against an opportunity you are managing and if an applicant has moved to the next stage of the process.

-On default, the application listing page will sort applications by the last update date/time and you will only see applications for opportunities that you manage or supervise.
+As default, the application listing page will sort applications by last updated and you will only see applications for opportunities that you manage or supervise.
 Click on ALL to applications for all opportunities below you in the team structure.

 You can also use the filters and the sorting option to refine your search.